• Skip to primary navigation

 • Once the salmon is cured and the rub and dill has been removed, you can wrap the unsliced gravlax tightly in plastic wrap and return it to the refrigerator until you are ready to serve.
 It's best to slice the gravlax just before serving.

-• Gravlax will keep tightly wrapped in the refrigerator for at least 3 days.
+• Gravlax will keep tightly wrapped in the refrigerator for 3 days.

 Gravlax (cured salmon) on rye bread with lemon and dill.